-- 2. The Tidrick Law Firm LLP, founded in 2008, concentrates its practice in class action litigation.
+- 2. The Tidrick Law Firm LLP, founded in 2008, concentrates its practice in class action litigation and other complex litigation.
 The firm has represented numerous clients across the United States in employment, wage and hour, and consumer class actions.
 The firm regularly engages in major complex litigation, and has significant experience in wage and hour class action lawsuits that are similar in size, scope, and complexity to this action. - 3.
-Of particular relevance to this case, The Tidrick Law Firm LLP has significant experience representing workers in employment class actions, as exemplified by our firm's appointment as Class Counsel in a lawsuit certified as a Rule 23(b)(3) class action on behalf of a class consisting of more than three thousand (3,000) individuals currently or formerly employed by the City and County of San Francisco as bus and train operators, in which the court granted final approval of an \$8 million settlement.
+Of particular relevance to this case, our firm has significant experience representing transit operators in wage-and-hour class actions against public transit agencies, as exemplified by our firm's appointment as class counsel in a lawsuit certified as a Rule 23(b)(3) class action on behalf of a class of individuals currently or formerly employed by the City and County of San Francisco as bus and train operators.
 See Stitt v.
-San Francisco Mun.Transp.
-Agency, 2014 U.S. Dist.
-LEXIS 61522 (N.D.
+San Francisco Mun.
+Transp.
+Agency, Civil Case No. 4:12-cv-03704-YGR, Dkt.
+189, 2014 WL 1760623 (N.D.
 Cal.
-May 2, 2014).
+May 2, 2014) (order granting plaintiffs' motion for class certification).
+Shortly before trial, the case settled.
+The court granted final approval of an \$8 million class action settlement for a settlement class of 3,957 transit operators.
+See Stitt v.
+San Francisco Mun.
+Transp.
+Agency, Civil Case No. 4:12-cv-03704-YGR, Dkt.
+451 (N.D.
+Cal.
+July 19, 2017).
 See also Rai v.
 Santa Clara Valley Transportation Authority, Civil Case No. 5:12-cv-04344-PSG, Dkt.
-300, May 17, 2016 (granting final approval of a \$4.2 million settlement).
-In addition to these examples, our firm has represented plaintiffs in numerous other employment class actions.
+300 (N.D.
+Cal.
+May 17, 2016) (granting final approval of \$4.2 million class action settlement for class of 1,576 transit operators); Margulies v.
+Tri-County Metropolitan Transp.
+Dist. of Oregon, Civil Case No. 13-cv-00475-PK, Dkt.
+233 (District of Oregon) (granting final approval of \$1.7) million settlement for class of 2,676 transit operators).
+In all of these cases, the gravamen of the claims was the same as it is in this case, i.e., that the public agency failed to pay transit operators for all hours worked.